February 22, 2022STANDARD OPERATING PROCEDURES

 - Abbreviate Correctly: Spell out complex terminology on first use and enclose abbreviations in parentheses next to the initial term.
 Subsequently, you may use the abbreviation throughout the document.
-For an example, refer to the first time I wrote the term standard operating procedures (SOPs) in this article.
+For example, refer to the first time I wrote the term standard operating procedures (SOPs) in this article.

 - Provide a Glossary: If you find yourself heavily referencing abbreviations, consider linking to a glossary of terminology.

 - Maintain Consistency: For example, if you use the term “liquid detergent” in one step, continue to use that term throughout the entire document to avoid confusion.